quiltingcode/pp4-craft-cafe/TESTING.md

 ## Automatic Testing

+Due to time constraints and the complexity of this project, I was unable to dedicate time to setting up automatic testing.
+I felt that my time was better spent improving the basic functionality of the website and refining the booking form validation.
+Manual testing over the course of the build, however, has been extensive.

 ## Responsiveness Testing

 The responsive design tests were carried out manually throughout the build using Google Chrome Dev Tools.
 I used a mobile first approach basing my initial design around the iPhone 6,7,8 (375 x 667px) which became my first media query break point.
-I then selected another break point at 768px for tablet devices 992px and above for larger devices, following the bootstrap standard breakpoints.
+I then selected another break point at 768px for tablet devices and 992px and above for larger devices, following the bootstrap standard breakpoints.

 During the testing process I also used the [Responsive Design Checker](https://www.responsivedesignchecker.com/) website to simulate the website on several other devices.
 Here are my findings: